Vauxhall Corsa Common Problems and Solutions

 Solution:

-This is usually caused by failing to change the oil in your car.
-If you can hear rattling, then the gearbox will require replacing.
-This isn’t the easiest task in the world, but it is possible without training or any specialist equipment.
-Buy your replacement gearbox on our website, and find a step-by-step tutorial on YouTube that will walk you through the process.
+This is usually caused by neglecting to change the oil in your car.
+If you can hear rattling, then the gearbox will need replacing.
+This isn’t the easiest task in the world, but it is possible without training or specialist equipment.
+Buy your replacement gearbox on our website, and find a step-by-step tutorial on YouTube that will guide you through the process.

 Difficulty level